ikuzar/hlf-tutorials/README.md

 Here is the installation choice for this project:
 - Linux
 - Golang
-- Docker and Docker Compose installed
+- Docker and Docker Compose
 - JQ

 ## Getting Started